piede/cordova-bada/README.md

 1. Right click on your project and select Build Configuration => Set Active => Simulator Debug in the Bada IDE
 2. Build&Run

+IMPORTANT: If you are using SDK ver 2+ you need to set the build configuration on Target-Debug and then choose Run as 'Bada Emulator Application'.
+On newer version of the SDK the simulator-debug option is not available anymore.

 Running on a target device
 --------------------------